"Now Listen to Me..."

 This amazing 2 CD set is a limited edition issued by Film Score Monthly.
 It is currently available from Screen Archives Entertainment.
 More information plus some MP3 sound clips can be obtained by clicking on the image.

 A belated Happy Birthday greeting to actor and table tennis aficionado Dean Stockwell who turned 79 March 5th.
-He's an extremely talented and prolific actor who helped make some really great films like Sons and Lovers, Long Day's Journey Into Night, and Compulsion even greater!
+He's an extremely talented and prolific actor who helped make some really great films like Sons and Lovers, Long Day's Journey Into Night and Compulsion even greater!

 This month's video recommendation is 2002's About Schmidt, one of the most estimable films of the new millennium.

 It features a searingly committed performance by Jack Nicholson as Warren Schmidt, an insurance company retiree.
 After becoming a widower, he decides to take a road trip and visit his daughter, earlier than planned, whom he hopes to dissuade from marrying her intended husband.
-This road to discovery has many powerful scenes that perfectly combine pathos with humour, none more so than its final apotheosis which induces an extremely poignant reaction from Warren, drawing an even greater heart-wrenching response from the audience.
-This is what cinema does best: Finish with an unexpected but earned emotional punch that enables our fullest understanding of the past events' meaningfulness while in the present, overwhelming us with such a simple human truth.
+This road to discovery has many eventful scenes that perfectly combine pathos with humour, none more so than its final apotheosis which induces an extremely poignant reaction from Warren, drawing an even greater heart-wrenching response from the audience.
+This is what cinema does best: finish with an unexpected but earned emotional punch that enables our fullest understanding of the past events' meaningfulness while simultaneously overwhelming us with such a simple human truth.
 About Schmidt is on Blu-ray from New Line Home Video and can be ordered from Amazon U.S. by clicking on the image.